Safeguarding and protecting adults from abuse is about making sure that adults who need extra care and support:

 - a stranger

 - more than one person

 - your family or friend’s homes

 - a care setting, such as in a care home or a hospital.

-- All agencies in Newcastle work together to protect adults from abuse.
-If you want to tell somebody else that you trust eg a GP, nurse, police officer or care worker, then they will pass on your concerns.
+- contact someone you trust, such as a GP, nurse, police officer or care worker, then they will pass on your concerns to the safeguarding agencies.

 Community Health & Social Care Direct are the main point of contact in Newcastle when someone has a concern about the abuse or neglect of an adult.
-They are available to take calls Monday – Friday, 8am-5pm.
+They are available to take calls Monday to Friday 8am to 5pm.

 What happens when abuse is reported?

 All concerns are taken seriously.
 When a report is made trained staff, at Newcastle City Council, carry out a careful and sensitive enquiry.